Skerj/rails_movie_project/README.md

 3. Commit your changes ```git commit -m 'Add some feature'```
 4. Push to the branch ```git push origin my-new-feature```
 5. Create a new Pull Request

+## Licensing
+This project has been licensed under the MIT open source license.